cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

                      random.sh
                  """

-      Lastly, we need to do is to make reference to the messages in the graph section.
+      Lastly, we need to make reference to the messages in the graph section.
       This will ensure our messages are triggered correctly.